 Without additional techniques, the BTS would only be able to serve a single caller at a time.
 Therefore even in older radio networks like the C-Netz in Germany Frequency Division Multiple Access (FDMA) is used.
 With FDMA a specific frequency of the broad frequency band of the BTS is allocated to a specific subscriber for a call, leaving other frequencies open to use for other subscribers connected to the same base station.
-Essentially this means that every BTS can serve multiple frequencies at the same time.
-This comes at the cost of additional hardware, since all the frequencies need their own transceivers and need to be amplified accordingly to guarantee the transmission quality.
+Essentially this means that every BTS can serve multiple frequencies need their own transceivers and need to be amplified accordingly to guarantee the transmission quality.
 Additional hardware for each channel is also required to enable duplex transmission, meaning that sending and receiving can be done at the same time.